Tong Siew Fried Rice: $3 plates of hor fun & fried rice by 75-year-old hawker

 tong siew - fried rice

-We then moved on to our final dish, the Fried Rice (S$3).
+We then moved on to the fried rice.
 The pile of rice was heavily laden with bits of chicken, fish cake, egg, whitebait and spring onions.
 For the price I was paying, I was impressed once again by the amount of ingredients it contained.

-The crispy bits of whitebait were scrumptious and injected tiny bits of saltiness to the rice.
+The crispy bits of whitebait were scrumptious and injected tiny bits of saltiness into the rice.

 tong siew - fried rice closeup